 Q. What should I write in my post that has my list and goals?
 Is there any special format?

 A. Nope.
-It’s entirely up to you.
+As long as you include your goal-list of books, it’s entirely up to you.
 You might want to check out last year’s challenge page and visit some participants to see how they did it, if you’re not sure where to start.

 Q. Do you have a graphic we can put in our sidebars?